Nearest Neighbor CCP-Based Molecular Sequence Analysis: Related Work

 \section{Related Work}

-Sequence classification is a well-researched issue in bioinformatics~\cite{Krishnan2021PredictingVaccineHesitancy}.
+Sequence classification is a well-researched issue in bioinformatics~\cite{Krishnan2021PredictingVaccineHesitancy,chourasia2023empowering,murad2023spike2cgr}.
 A phylogenetic approach is frequently used in more conventional techniques of analyzing sequencing data~\cite{minh_2020_iqtree2}, however, they are not scalable due to higher computational cost.
-To counter the issue, some machine learning (ML) approaches, including alignment-based~\cite{kuzmin2020machine,ali2022pwm2vec} and alignment-free~\cite{ali2021spike2vec} embedding approaches have become popular for ML tasks such as classification and clustering.
+To counter the issue, some machine learning (ML) approaches, including alignment-based~\cite{kuzmin2020machine,ali2022pwm2vec,ali2023solvent,tayebi2023t} and alignment-free~\cite{ali2021spike2vec} embedding approaches, have become popular for ML tasks such as classification and clustering.
 Due to the extremely high dimensionality of the feature vector, these techniques do, however, also have scalability issues.
 The classification of biological sequences also makes use of the kernel matrix technique~\cite{ali2022efficient}.
 The Wasserstein distance (WD) is used in~\cite{shen2018wasserstein} to extract the features.
 Some efforts have been made to improve computational performance, such as Locality Sensitive Hashing (LSH)~\cite{shi2019vector}, which can train models faster and more accurately.
 The hash function in~\cite{argerich2016hash2vec} is used to generate an approximate word embedding for language processing.
 However, collisions might occur in the resulting vectors, which reduces the embedding's effectiveness.
-The use of bloom filters for mistake correction in raw read data to aid a de novo assembly was demonstrated by authors in~\cite{ellis2019dibella}.
-However, these methods are prone to cause loss of information.
-Some of the most popular methods are principal component analysis (PCA)~\cite{kambhatla1997dimension}, Multidimensional Scaling~\cite{mead1992review}, and LargeVis~\cite{tang2016visualizing}.
-The curse of dimensionality and difficulties with the analysis of outliers are another issue~\cite{indyk1998approximate}.
+The use of bloom filters for the correction of errors in raw read data to aid a de novo assembly was demonstrated by the authors in~\cite{ellis2019dibella}.
+However, these methods are prone to information loss.
+Some of the most popular methods are principal component analysis (PCA)~\cite{kambhatla1997dimension}, Multidimensional Scaling~\cite{mead1992review}, kernel selection methods~\cite{chourasia2023enhancing}, and LargeVis~\cite{tang2016visualizing}.
+The curse of dimensionality and the difficulties with the analysis of outliers are another issue~\cite{indyk1998approximate}.
 When it comes to data noise, missing data, and poor-quality data, it can be quite unstable~\cite{indyk1998approximate}.
-Sequence analysis is still difficult to perform despite extensive effort because of the high dimensionality and quantity of data~\cite{lahnemann2020eleven}.
+Sequence analysis is still difficult to perform despite extensive effort due to the high dimensionality and quantity of data~\cite{lahnemann2020eleven}.
 Therefore, methods that can manage the dimensionality reduction of high sample numbers and do not involve matrix diagonalization are required.